 After working on the programme, the participants seemed to shift towards agreement to the statement of the question, always remaining in the middle of the scale of answers (50,5% of the respondents somewhat agreed/disagreed to the question).
+The conclusions remained similar in the last phase of the research.

 A statistically significant difference (p<.005) was found between the gender groups regarding this question, and particularly the difference is spotted between male and female youngsters.
-On the contrary, in the second phase of the research no statistically significant difference was found between the genders regarding the 2nd question.
+On the contrary, in the second phase of the research no statistically significant difference was found between the genders regarding the 2^{nd} question.
+That was the case also in the third phase.

-There is no statistically significant (p>.05) difference in the opinions regarding jealousy among the different age groups, neither in the 1^{st} nor in the 2^{nd} phase of the research.
+There is no statistically significant (p>.05) difference in the opinions regarding jealousy among the different age groups, neither in the 1^{st} nor in the 2^{nd} or the 3^{rd} phase of the research.